ericraio/marketinghacker.co/source/articles/how-to-get-better-search-results-using-amp.html.markdown

 ## Speeding up the Mobile Web with AMP

 Google has open sourced <a href="https://www.ampproject.org/" target="_blank" rel="nofollow">Accelerated Mobile pages</a> (AMP)
-with partnerships from Twitter, Pinterest, Linkedin and others.
+along with these companies.
+Twitter, Pinterest, Linkedin and others.
 For every web page you own, you create another version of your page using the AMP framework.

-AMP is a strict framework designed to make very fast web pages that is perfect for mobile web browsing.
-You can not even load your custom JavaScript, only pre-defined components.
-So it is designed for the end user to consume content quickly.
+AMP is a strict framework designed to make fast web pages that is perfect for mobile web browsing.
+You can not even load your custom JavaScript, only predefined components.
+So it is designed for the end user to consume content.
 You also can't use any forms either.

 ## Where is AMP used on the web?

-Since this was released in February 2016, you'll see the AMP pages in action when you search on your phone any kind of news article.
-In the screenshot below, check out the cool looking AMP logo right under the articles.
-You can then swipe to quickly browse the articles in the search results.
+AMP was released in February 2016.
+You will see the AMP pages in action when you search on your phone any kind of news article.
+In the screen shot below, check out the cool looking AMP logo right under the articles.
+You can then swipe to browse the articles in the search results

-In order to provide data to google, you'll have to combine technology AMP with JSON+LD.
+To provide data to google, you'll have to combine technology AMP with JSON+LD.
 (Which i'll go over in a future essay)

 ![AMP Google Search Results](posts/amp-google-search-results.png "AMP Google Search Results")

-When you open up an AMP page, you will notice that the page loads very quickly.
-It loads so quickly that you can swipe from page to page and they are loading instantly.
+When you open up an AMP page, you will notice that the page loads immediately.
+It performs so well that you can swipe from page to page and it feels like nothing is loading.

 ![AMP Google Swipe](posts/amp-google-swipe.png "AMP Google Swipe")

 ## So how will this grow my business?

-In theory, Google will start to favor reputable AMP pages in their search results vs a non-AMP page.
-AMP being open source will also prove to provide more value in the long run as new features will be built around these new pages.
+I think in the future.
+Google will start to favor reputable AMP pages in their search results vs a non-AMP page.
+Companies are more likely to adopt AMP because it is open sourced.
 This is in competition with Facebook's Instant Articles and Apple News.